active-group/reacl/doc/intro.md

 of the parent's and the child's application state.
-We can use that to factor out the "clock with timezone selector" component as a class, and use it twice in our application, each time with a seperate timezone but with the same date object:
+We can use that to factor out the "clock with timezone selector" component as a class, and use it twice in our application, each time with a seperate timezone but with the same date value:

 ```clj
 (reacl/defclass clock-select this timezone [date]